Yamaha Music Europe Foundation (YMEF) — Your Chance to Win a Scholarship!

 The Yamaha scholarship is awarded once a year, with the competition disciplines changing each year.
 Scholarships are awarded based on a selection process.
 The first step of this is to submit a video recording.
 Depending on the country, up to ten candidates will be selected from these entries and invited to attend a national audition.
 During this live audition, a panel decides whether a scholarship will be awarded based on the musical abilities and the visible potential of each applicant.
 The panel is made up of well-known musicians and music personalities from the respective instrument group.
 The video preselection process will also be carried out by members of this panel.

 Who is the Yamaha Music Europe Foundation (YMEF)?

 The Yamaha Music Foundation of Europe (YMFE), the predecessor organization of today's YMEF, was founded in 1989.
 It was based in Milton Keynes in the United Kingdom for many years until it was decided in 2021 to transfer the Foundation's activities to Rellingen in Germany, which is where the headquarters of Yamaha Music Europe GmbH is located.
 Following this, the Yamaha Music Foundation of Europe became Yamaha Music Europe Foundation e.V.

 This funding institution continues to exist exclusively to support young talent with its own YMEF scholarship program.
 Since 1990, the Yamaha Foundation has granted scholarships to over 1000 young musicians across 33 European countries.

-We are pleased to announce our 32nd round of annual scholarships.
-A total of 44 scholarships will be awarded to music students from 31 countries, with this year's discipline being woodwind instruments (flute, saxophone, oboe, clarinet, bassoon).
+We are pleased to announce our 34th round of annual scholarships.
+A total of 47 scholarships will be awarded to music students from 31 countries, with this year's discipline being piano.
 The rules of participation may vary between countries, please refer to your respective country-specific application forms for details.

 ADDRESS OF THE YAMAHA MUSIC FOUNDATION